 A number of thing can merit a new ISRC!

-According to the RIAA, a new ISRC must be assigned to a sound recording when any one of the following changes are made to the recording:
+According to the RIAA, a new International Standard Recording Code (ISRC) must be assigned to a sound recording when:

-- If a new fade changes the length of a track by more than 10 seconds
+- A new fade changes the length of a track by more than 10 seconds

-- If any edits are made that change the length of a sound recording by more than 10 seconds
+- Any edits change the length of a sound recording by more than 10 seconds

-For a full, more detailed description of situations that require a new ISRC to be assigned, please consult the most recent ISRC Handbook, which is available here .
+For a full rundown of situations that require a new ISRC, please consult the most recent ISRC Handbook, which is available as a free download here .

 Don't know what an ISRC is or how to obtain one?
-Find out everything you need to know about ISRCs and why they are important here!
+Find out everything you need to know about ISRCs here!